 Following the success of the campaign in 2021 – when 80% of schools marked the week, reaching over 7.5 million children and young people – Anti-Bullying Week will remind everyone whether it’s in school, at home, in the community or online, let’s reach out and show each other the support we need.’

 Our call to action:

 At Curbar, we are fortunate that our children care for each other and treat each other with kindness and respect.
 We are proud of this and we are continually committed to ensuring there is no place for bullying behaviour by establishing a safe and inclusive learning environment that nurtures, supports and inspires.

 Respectful behaviour towards others is part of our ethos, culture and daily life.
-We are aware that sometimes children fall out and have friendship issues and we do our very best to model, educate and inform our children through our spiritual, moral, social and cultural provision in school e.g. PSHE and assemblies.
-However, we don’t want to rest on our laurels and understand the importance of educating our children about Anti Bullying to ensure that our children can identify it, speak about it, stop it and be a ‘Power for Good’.
+We are aware that sometimes children fall out and have friendship issues and we do our very best to model, educate and inform our children through our spiritual, moral, social and cultural provision in school e.g. our PSHE curriculum, citizenship and collective worship.
+However, we don’t want to rest on our laurels and understand the importance of continuing to educate our children about Anti-Bullying to ensure that our children can identify it, speak about it and stop it.

 Please refer to the school’s website to see our updated ‘Child Protection and Safeguarding Policy’, ‘Behaviour for Learning Policy’ and ‘Anti Bullying Policy’ that underpins our approach to the safety, well-being and behaviour of the children in our school.
 (See School Policies tab).